Battle of Waterloo: Aftermath

 Napoleon announced his second abdication on 24 June 1815.
-In the final skirmish of the Napoleonic Wars, Marshal Davout, Napoleon's minister of war, was defeated by Blücher at Issy on 3 July 1815.
+In the final skirmish of the Napoleonic Wars, General Dominique Vandamme was defeated by Blücher at Issy on 3 July 1815.
 Allegedly, Napoleon tried to escape to North America, but the Royal Navy was blockading French ports to forestall such a move.
 He finally surrendered to Captain Frederick Maitland of HMS Bellerophon on 15 July.
 There was a campaign against French fortresses that still held out; Longwy capitulated on 13 September 1815, the last to do so.
 Louis XVIII was restored to the throne of France and Napoleon was exiled to Saint Helena, where he died in 1821.
 The Treaty of Paris was signed on 20 November 1815.

-Maitland's 1st Foot Guards, who had defeated the Chasseurs of the Imperial Guard, were thought to have defeated the Grenadiers, although they had only faced Chasseurs of the newly raised Middle Guard.
-They were nevertheless awarded the title of Grenadier Guards in recognition of their feat and adopted bearskins in the style of the Grenadiers.
+Peregrine Maitland's 1st Foot Guards, who had defeated the Chasseurs of the Middle Guard, were mistakenly thought to have defeated the Grenadiers of the Old Guard.
+They were thus awarded the title of Grenadier Guards in recognition of their feat and adopted bearskins in the style of the Grenadiers.
 Britain's Household Cavalry likewise adopted the cuirass in 1821 in recognition of their success against their armoured French counterparts.
-The effectiveness of the lance was noted by all participants and this weapon subsequently became more widespread throughout Europe; the British converted their first light cavalry regiment to lancers in 1816, their uniforms, of Polish origin, were based on those of the Imperial Guard lancers.
+The effectiveness of the lance was noted by all participants and this weapon subsequently became more widespread throughout Europe; the British converted their first light cavalry regiment to lancers in 1816.
+Their uniforms, of Polish origin, were based on those of the Imperial Guard lancers.

 Teeth of tens of thousands of dead soldiers were removed by surviving troops, locals or even scavengers who had travelled there from Britain, then used for making denture replacements in Britain and elsewhere.
 The so-called "Waterloo teeth" were in demand because they came from relatively healthy young men.
 Despite the efforts of scavengers both human and otherwise, human remains could still be seen at Waterloo a year after the battle.